 Baby’s from a smoking home are at 60% more likely to be at risk of SIDS.
-If you smoke 10 cigarettes a day in pregnancy your baby is 4 times more likely to die from SIDS, than if you don’t.
+If you smoke 10 cigarettes a day in pregnancy, your baby is 4 times more likely to die from SIDS, than if you don’t.
 It’s unknown the risk of e-cigarettes or vaping on baby’s health.

 Breastfeeding is well known to be a protective factor against SIDS.
 It’s recommended you exclusively breastfeed (no formula) for the first 6 months.
-However, even small periods or combination feeding are linked with lower risks of SIDS.
+However, even small periods or combination feeding are linked to lower risks of SIDS.

 Breastmilk itself is full of antibodies and immunity boosters that formula isn’t.
-This helps new-borns fight off infection quickly.
+This immunity helps new-borns fight off infection quickly.
 It’s also known to be better for their airways and reduce their risk to allergy.
 The motion of breastfeeding also helps your baby coordinate their breathing/swallow reflex makes their airways develop quicker and stronger.